-Thanksgiving can be a rough time for vegetarians and vegans.
-Not only is turkey a thing, but family dinners with your family who are probably not also vegan.
-If your experience is anything like ours you are stuck with the one vegetable side that doesn’t have butter or dairy in it and well that just not going to cut it this year.
+Thanksgiving can be rough for vegetarians and vegans.
+Not only is turkey front and centre, but family dinners can cause some tension.
+If your experience is anything like ours, you’re stuck with a vegetable side.
+That’s just not going to cut it for us this year.

 PS.
-This recipes is a part of a Thanksgivign collaboration with the amazing Cheap Lazy Vegan and The Viet Vegan.
+This recipes is a part of a Thanksgiving collaboration with Cheap Lazy Vegan and The Viet Vegan.
 Be sure to check out their recipes because they look so damn good.
 Your perfect Thanksgiving meal is just a few clicks away.

 - 1/2 package of lasagna noodles